z-shell/zredis/README.md

 ### Redis sorted set -> Zsh hash

-This variant maps `zset` as hash - keys are set elements, values are ranks:
+This variant maps `zset` as hash - keys are set elements, values are ranks.
+`zrzset` call outputs elements sorted according to the rank:

 ```zsh
 % redis-cli -n 4 zadd NEWZSET 1.0 a